 Mariposa provides coursework for educators and parents as well as in-class consultation, a training center and coaching series all designed to support the social and emotional resilience of children.
 Funded by the Charles Crane Family Foundation.

 Nationally affiliated mentorship program for educators in local day schools: includes day school principals cohort and local mentorship initiative.
-If you already participated in a JNTP cohort and want to know what is next for you, contact Eli Bass, who is coordinating an alumni network for past participants.
+If you already participated in a JNTP cohort and want to know what is next for you, contact Julie Tonti, who is coordinating an alumni network for past participants.

 New Administrators’ Cohort